abr/abr.github.io/_pressreleases/01-NICE-LOIHI.md

 learning and reinforcement learning running directly on the Loihi chip.

-Intel showed the first application ever built, its visual object recognition application for Loihi.
+Intel showed the first application ever built, a visual object recognition application for Loihi.
 ABR then unveiled three real-time, online learning demonstration AI applications it created using ABR’s neuromorphic compiler, Nengo, for Loihi.